-Program Expectations:
+II.
+Program Expectations

-- A. The student will achieve the above course goals while gaining experience in the workforce. - B. The student will represent him/herself and WTHS in a mature, respectful, and professional manner at all times. - C. The student will work 10 hours a week (minimum 120 hours per semester) to earn one full course credit each semester.
-Pay stubs will be submitted upon receipt for verification (every pay period). - D. Pay stubs must be valid from the employer. - E. The student may complete and may earn the Ohio Means Jobs readiness seal through this program. - F. Grading will be based upon completion of these expectations.
-Failure to meet these expectations will result in immediate removal from the program and/or a failure in the program. - G. If removed from the program due to failure to comply with these expectations, the student will be given a full time academic schedule here at WTHS in order to meet graduation requirements.
+- A. The student will achieve the above course goals while gaining experience in the workforce. - B. The student will represent him/herself and WTHS in a mature, respectful, and professional manner at all times. - C. The student will work 10 hours a week (minimum 120 hours per semester) to earn one full course credit each semester. - D. Pay stubs will be submitted upon receipt for verification (every pay period). - E. Pay stubs must be valid from the employer. - F. The student may complete and may earn the Ohio Means Jobs readiness seal through this program. - G. Grading will be based upon completion of these expectations.
+Failure to meet these expectations will result in immediate removal from the program and/or a failure in the program. - H. If removed from the program due to failure to comply with these expectations, the student will be given a full time academic schedule here at WTHS in order to meet graduation requirements.
+Once removed, you may not reenter the program. - I. Must be passing all classes.

-Additional Information:
+III.
+Additional Information

-- A. All students must complete a permission note to leave campus prior to being allowed to leave during the school day. - B. Work site supervisors will be required to assist with verification of employment, as needed, verification of attendance as needed, and mentoring the skills of the Ohio Means Jobs readiness seal requirements. - C. For more information about the Ohio Means Jobs readiness seal and the requirements please see the following link: https://education.ohio.gov/Topics/New-Skills-for-Youth/SuccessBound/OhioMeansJobs-Readiness-Seal - D. Students must be enrolled in and passing at least THREE academic credit hours and carrying enough credits to make them eligible for graduation with their class. - E. Students must be on track to graduate. - F. Student must fill out the application form for the school-to-work program and student, parent, and employer must sign it before it is submitted to the school- to-work program supervisor. - G. Students who leave their job for any reason must notify the school-to-work program supervisor immediately.
+- A. All students must complete a permission note to leave campus prior to being allowed to leave during the school day. - B. Work site supervisors will be required to assist with verification of employment, as needed, verification of attendance as needed, and mentoring the skills of the Ohio Means Jobs readiness seal requirements. - C. For more information about the Ohio Means Jobs readiness seal and the requirements please see the following link: https://education.ohio.gov/Topics/New-Skills-for-Youth/SuccessBound/OhioMeansJobs-Readiness-Seal

+- D. Students must be enrolled in and passing at least FOUR academic credit hours and carrying enough credits to make them eligible for graduation with their class. - E. Students must be on track to graduate. - F. Student must fill out the application form for the work release program and student, parent, and employer must sign it before it is submitted to the work release program supervisor. - G. Students who leave their job for any reason must notify the work release program supervisor immediately.
 Failure to do so may result in immediate termination from the program. - H. Students under the age of 18 must have a work permit. - I. The school has no liability for accidents or injuries suffered on the job or in traveling to and from the job. - J. Students released for work will leave the school building and grounds immediately.
-Loitering at or near the school may result in the loss of work release privileges. - K. School-to-work students must sign out of school every day before leaving.
+Loitering at or near the school may result in the loss of work release privileges. - K. Work Release students must sign out of school every day before leaving. - L. The Principal and/or Work Release Supervisor can remove this privilege at any time if deemed necessary.